RahimovAbdurahmon/Sass-project/README.md

-Sass project with Java script actions
+Project with Sass, Java script, html and css.
+Every one can get and use it.